Focusing on early learning and child care

 Responding to these needs, the House DFL will focus on investing in early care and learning this session.
 This will support families, narrow education opportunity gaps, and it is part of the long-term work we need to do to respond to the workforce shortage.

-We will also invest $190 million in early learning scholarships for 3-year-olds across the state.
-An additional $60 million will be directed towards voluntary pre-kindergarten programs, and $30 million will be directed towards home visiting programs for children ages 0-3.
+We will also invest $190 million in early learning scholarships for three year olds across the state.
+An additional $60 million will be directed towards voluntary prekindergarten programs, and $30 million will be directed towards home visiting programs for children ages 0-3.

 All Minnesota children deserve a great start.
 Let’s keep our promise to our children.
 Let’s support our families.
 Let’s build a Minnesota that works for everyone.